weinitor/BuildAHopper/README.md

 </p>

 > In order to control our system, we will use a control law where the force added, denoted by $F_{add}$, will be applied from the lowest point for a certain duration.
-> It is important to note that the system will not behave like an ideal gas and heat loss will occur during compression.
+> It is important to note that the system will not behave like an ideal gas, and heat loss will occur during compression.
 > To simplify, we will consider the heat loss to be in the form of a damper, denoted by $b \dot{\mathbf{x}}$.
 > The equation of motion for the controlled system can be expressed as $\dot{\mathbf{x}}=f(\mathbf{x})+g(u)$.
 > By applying this control strategy in our simulation, we can find a reasonable torque for the hopper to maintain a constant height of $1$ meter, as specified.